ArGEnT: Arbitrary Geometry-encoded Transformer for Operator Learning: Introduction

-In this work, we propose ArGEnT, an Arbitrary Geometry-encoded Transformer, as a flexible and expressive mechanism for representing and learning complex geometric information in surrogate modeling.
-ArGEnT leverages attention mechanisms to encode geometric structure directly from point-based or implicit representations, enabling robust generalization across irregular domains and varying functional dependence.
-Unlike most existing approaches \cite{li2022transformer, wen2025geometry} that rely solely on self-attention for geometric context learning, we design three transformer variants—self-attention, cross-attention, and hybrid-attention—to explore different strategies for incorporating geometric information.
-Although ArGEnT is architecture-agnostic and can, in principle, be integrated with a broad class of operator-learning or surrogate modeling frameworks, we focus in this study on its integration within the Deep Operator Network (DeepONet) paradigm as a representative and well-established baseline.
-In this setting, ArGEnT serves as a geometry-aware encoding module—implemented here as the trunk network, while the branch network processes any additional non-geometric input parameters.
-This design enables us to systematically investigate how different attention-based geometry encodings impact operator learning performance, while also highlighting the broader applicability of ArGEnT beyond any single surrogate modeling architecture.
+In this work, we propose ArGEnT, an Arbitrary Geometry-encoded Transformer, as a flexible and expressive framework for representing and learning complex geometric information in surrogate modeling.
+ArGEnT uses attention mechanisms to encode geometric structure directly from point-based or implicit representations, enabling robust generalization across irregular domains and varying operator dependence.
+Unlike most existing approaches \cite{li2022transformer, wen2025geometry}, which rely solely on self-attention for geometric context learning, we develop three transformer variants—self-attention, cross-attention, and hybrid-attention—to explore different ways of incorporating geometric information.
+Although ArGEnT is architecture-agnostic and can in principle be integrated with a broad class of operator-learning or surrogate-modeling frameworks, in this work we focus on its integration with the Deep Operator Network (DeepONet) paradigm as a representative and well-established baseline.
+In this setting, ArGEnT serves as a geometry-aware encoding module implemented as the trunk network, while the branch network processes additional non-geometric input parameters.
+This design allows us to systematically investigate how different attention-based geometry encodings affect operator-learning performance while also highlighting the broader applicability of ArGEnT beyond a single surrogate-modeling architecture.